Sensorless Remote Center of Motion Misalignment Estimation: Related Works

 Various methods have been developed to define RCMs in surgical robotics, broadly categorized as hardware-based (mechanical design) and software-based approaches.
 Correspondingly, different strategies have been investigated for estimating RCM positioning, including vision-based, sensor-based, and model-based approaches.

 Vision-based methods typically employ optical tracking systems to identify the RCM point.
-Wilson \textit{et al.} evaluated RCM positioning using computer vision techniques that require dual cameras with direct visual access to the tool shaft - a configuration challenging to implement clinically due to workspace constraints and potential occlusion by surgical instruments \cite{wilson2010evaluating}.
+Wilson \textit{et al.} evaluated RCM positioning using computer vision techniques that require dual cameras with direct visual access to the tool shaft, a configuration challenging to implement clinically due to workspace constraints and potential occlusion by surgical instruments \cite{wilson2010evaluating}.
 Wang \textit{et al.} determined the transformation between dual-arm robotic RCMs using only the endoscopic camera without external data sources \cite{wang2017vision}.
 While innovative, this approach only establishes relative transformations between dual-arm RCMs rather than maintaining safe RCM positioning relative to patient anatomy.
 Though theoretically adaptable for RCM repositioning, most vision-based methods function optimally in static environments and face practical limitations from occlusions and dynamic environmental changes.

 Sensor-based approaches primarily leverage force/torque sensing to prevent unsafe tissue forces.
-Fontanelli \textit{et al.} developed a specialized force sensor for trocar tip attachment, but this does not address RCM repositioning requirements \cite{fontanelli2017novel}.
-Nasiri \textit{et al.} estimated forces at the RCM using force/torque feedback at the robot base to adjust instrument positioning through an admittance controller, minimizing forces at the RCM \cite{nasiri2024admittance}.
-However, this approach was validated only on systems with software-based RCMs rather than mechanical implementations.
+Fontanelli \textit{et al.} developed a specialized force sensor for trocar tip attachment, but this cannot measure forces at the RCM~\cite{fontanelli2017novel}.
+Nasiri \textit{et al.} estimated and minimizes forces at the RCM using force/torque feedback at the robot base to adjust instrument positioning through an admittance controller \cite{nasiri2024admittance}.
+However, this approach was validated only on systems with software-based RCMs and requires additional sensor integration.

 Model-based approaches incorporate kinematic models and control algorithms to estimate RCM constraints.
 Dynamic model-based RCM estimation often requires external sensor measurements, as demonstrated in Nasiri \textit{et al.}'s extended work \cite{nasiri2024teleoperation} and Kastrisi \textit{et al.}'s admittance controller implementations \cite{kastritsi2021controller}.
 However, these approaches present integration challenges with mechanically-defined RCM systems due to limited built-in adaptability, complicating model-based correction implementation.
 Effective solutions will likely require hybrid approaches where software compensation addresses minor misalignments while significant deviations necessitate manual repositioning.